Skip to content

 ENTRYPOINT ["sh", "-ec", "exec java ${JAVA_OPTS} -jar ${jar} ${PARAMS} "]

-Build and push the image to the image repository.
+Create the image and upload it to the image repository.

 docker build -t 172.16.0.246/df-demo/service-demo:v1 .